The Snow Creature: Plot

 In an undisclosed Himalayan country, Dr. Frank Parrish leads a scientific expedition intent on collecting botanical samples.
 The team includes several sherpa men, including Subra, who leads the sherpas, as the only one who speaks English.
 Also along is photographer Peter Wells.

 Shortly into their work, the expedition is thrown into upheaval when Subra's wife is kidnapped by what Subra insists is a Yeti.
 Unable to convince Parrish to pursue the Yeti, Subra seizes the expedition's guns and takes control.
-Parrish and Wells are forces to go along with the sherpas while looking for opportunities to overthrow Subra.
+Parrish and Wells are forced to go along with the sherpas while looking for opportunities to overthrow Subra.
 However, as the team draws closer to the Yeti, evidence emerges that begins to change Parrish's opinion regarding the creature's existence.

 Finally, the team makes contact with the snow creature, who hurls stones at them from atop his mountain refuge.
 The expedition tracks the creature to his cave, where they encounter it, along with two other Yeti, a female, and young one.
 Parrish forcibly prevents the enraged Subra from shooting the Yeti, reasoning that the creature is more valuable for science alive.
 The ensuing fight causes a cave-in, killing the female and child while knocking the male unconscious.
 In the confusion, Parrish gains control of the guns and the expedition, deciding to take the Yeti back to the United States for study.

 The Yeti is transported first to Bombay and then California in a telephone-sized freezer.
 Upon reaching California, Parrish is confronted by reporters.
 Meanwhile, Wells has sold his photos of the Yeti and the ensuing articles have made things difficult for U.S. Customs, as they can't determine if the Yeti is an animal or a man.
 The Yeti is kept in quarantine while an anthropologist is brought in to determine the question of the Yeti's humanity.
 During this delay, the Yeti escapes from his containment and roams the city, attacking women.
 He hides in the cooler sewer system, also infiltrating meat lockers for food.

 The police manage to track the Yeti to the sewers where they catch him in a large net.
 The Yeti continues to attack, beginning to throttle one of the policemen and is shot and killed.